-To give every man, woman, and child multiple opportunities to see, hear, and respond to the Gospel of Jesus Christ by proclaiming truth, loving others, and sharing hope.
+To give every man, woman, and child multiple opportunities to see, hear, and respond to the Gospel of Jesus Christ by proclaiming truth, loving others, and sharing hope here on the creek and as God calls us to forge rivers and cross oceans.

 Antioch is a Missionary Baptist Church who finds its theological identity in the person and work of Jesus Christ.